mattcabb/mib2std-toolbox/Research/README.md

 4, 5, 6, 7 = Delphi (Delphi might be +4 to current value)
 ```

-When trying to assign variants to head units, features, and P/Ns - there's a difficuly: P/N is not vendor exclusive.
+When trying to assign variants to head units, features, and P/Ns - there's a difficulty: P/N is not vendor exclusive.
 For example device `3Q0 035 846` is made by both vendors.
 Also I can not find any indication of the device variant in hidden menus.
 The only way that I saw so far is by placing unsupported update in the SD port and waiting for variant conflict message to pop up.

 Why this is important?
 TechniSat and Delphi are using different file structures, separate firmware updates, even PPOI db locations are different:<br>